ohmnow/autonomous-agents-platform/docs/roadmap/01-phase-template-foundation.md

 ## Next Phase

-Once Phase 1 is complete, proceed to [Phase 2: Zero-Config Services](./02-phase-zero-config-services.md) to add Clerk auth and database auto-provisioning.
+Once Phase 1 is complete, proceed to [Phase 2: Graceful Degradation Services](./02-phase-zero-config-services.md) to refine the local fallback patterns and optional key upgrades.